 The species name tetracanthus also consists of two parts.
 “Tetra” means “four” and “acanthus” means “fin rays”.
 A reference to the number of anal fin rays of this species.
 It was initially thought to be a member of the Centrachus family, which has 7 or 8 anal fin rays whereas Nandopsis tetracanthus has only four.

-This species can reach a maximum total length of about 30 centimetres.
+This species can reach a maximum total length of about 30 centimeters.
 This applies to the males.
 The Nandopsis tetracanthus females remain a bit smaller.

-The ground colour of the male is white to beige.
+The ground color of the male is white to beige.
 On top of that, they have black spots.
 Each scale seems to have a slight black edge.
-The females have a bit more colour and markings (with some vertical stripes) than the males.
+The females have a bit more color and markings (with some vertical stripes) than the males.

-The colour and markings differ from almost all other cichlids from Central America, so you will not easily be confused about the species.
+The color and markings differ from almost all other cichlids from Central America, so you will not easily be confused about the species.
 At most Parachromis managuensis looks a bit alike.